scrabbletank/farhome-rules/rulesdoc.md

 You channel your divine magic to become an avatar of your deity.
 Make a spellcasting roll against 3 terrible dice, On success, you heal a wound for each success.
 Starting on your next turn you become an embodiment of divine wrath, gaining the following effects:

-- You gain a flying speed equal to your movespeed.
+- You gain a flying speed equal to your move speed.
 - You gain Resistance 1 to all damage.
 - You have expertise in everything.
 - You add 2 superior dice to all saving throws.